silic0nalph4/nova-secura-10/readme.md

 --------------------

 The config file and datapack are mounted from local copies on the filesystem.
-This means that changes made to those copies are immediately reflected in the running Docker containers. `config.lua` changes will normally requir you to restart the server (see the pause & resume commands above), but datapack changes can often be made live - especially Lua files.
+This means that changes made to those copies are immediately reflected in the running Docker containers. `config.lua` changes will normally require you to restart the server (see the pause & resume commands above), but datapack changes can often be made live - especially Lua files.

 To make it explicit: